Exterior of the Arktikum building in Rovaniemi Finland

 It was great weather for dog sledding when I went, but make sure you have backup plans!

-Weather conditions in Lapland can change rapidly, so be prepared to adjust your plans as needed.
-This is why I strongly recommend booking your activities through Get Your Guide, as they have a generous cancellation policy (in general, you can cancel virtually any tour with just 24 hours notice).
+Weather conditions in Rovaniemi can change rapidly, so be prepared to adjust your plans as needed.
+This is why I strongly recommend booking your activities through Get Your Guide, as they have a generous cancellation policy (in general, you can cancel most tours with just 24 hours notice).

 If you book direct with the provider, often, these cancellation policies are a lot less flexible.
-I prefer the added layer of financial protection that I get from booking with an OTA, and I find that the prices are the same, so I can book with peace of mind.
+I prefer the added layer of financial protection that I get from booking with an OTA, and since the prices are the same, I can book with peace of mind that I can adjust my schedule to best accommodate the activities and weather conditions I’m faced with.

 Leave a Reply